London commercial property investment tops rest of UK in 2012

 "There was a lot of risk in 2012, a lot of people were concerned about what was going on in Europe and at such times people tend to look at the larger, more liquid markets," said DTZ's Head of UK Research, Ben Burston.

-"There has always been a distinction in pricing between London and key centres in the UK, that became more acute last year," he said, adding that this trend has given rise to attratively priced opportunities in the regions.
+"There has always been a distinction in pricing between London and key centers in the UK, that became more acute last year," he said, adding that this trend has given rise to attractively priced opportunities in the regions.